blackb1rd/Script-Pentool/README.md

-Script pentest tool
+Details
 ==
-Script pentest tool for ubuntu 12.04.2 LTS
+Script pentest tool is script for donwloading pentest tool using in GNU/Linux.

 Usage
 ---